 3. Children who have an older sibling** attending the school at the closing date of applications for admission, whose older sibling was admitted under the school’s faith based admissions criteria.

 4. Children who have an older sibling** attending at the closing date of applications for admission, whose older sibling was not admitted under the school’s faith based admissions criteria.

 5. Children of staff at the school where the member of staff has been employed at the school for two or more years, or has been recruited to fill a vacant post for which there is a demonstrable skill shortage.

 7. Children eligible for the pupil premium****

 8. Any other children, with priority given to those who live closest to the school*****

-* Information will be gathered from parents and the authorised minister to enable the points’ score to be calculated for each child.
+* Information will be gathered from parents/a person with Parental Responsibility and the authorised minister to enable the points’ score to be calculated for each child.
 The Governors have defined ‘Christian Church’ as being any church in membership of, or sharing the statement of belief (‘the Basis’) of ‘Churches Together in England’.
 A list of members of Churches Together in England can be found at http://www.churches-together.org.uk

 ** The Governors have defined ‘Sibling’ as full, step, half, foster and adopted brothers or sisters living at the same address.

 *** The service premium is additional funding paid annually to schools under Section 14 of the Education Act 2002 for the purposes of supporting the pastoral needs of the children of UK Armed Services personnel.